 MATERIAL AND METHODS

 The study was conducted using thermotolerant bivoltine silkworm breeds viz., B1, B2, B4, B6 and B8 procured from Central Sericultural Research and Training Institute, Mysore which were identified as muscardine tolerant from the previous studies.
 The double hybrids (B1× B2) × FC1, (B1 × B4) × FC1 and FC2 × (B6 × B8) and their control FC2 × FC1 were reared in the fifteen farmers field covering Tumakuru and Chikkaballapura Districts of Karnataka, such that five farmers each were provided with 20 dfls each of one double hybrid and its control.
 Three and half kilogram cocoons were collected from selected farmers to assess cocoon and raw silk parameters.
-The cocoons were stifled in hot air oven at 80oC for three hours and shade dried.
-These cocoons were sent to the Central Silk Technological Research Institute (CSTRI), Central Silk Board, Bengaluru, to assess reeling performance viz., average filament length (m), non-breakable filament length (m), filament denier, reelability (%) and renditta and raw silk quality parameters viz., Standard size deviation , evenness variation-I, II,III (stripes), cleanness (%), average neatness (%), low neatness (%), maximum deviation, tenacity (g/d), elongation (%), cohesion (strokes) and finally the overall grade for assigned to the raw silk.
+The cocoons were stifled in hot air oven at 80°C for three hours and shade dried.
+These cocoons were brought to the Central Silk Technological Research Institute (CSTRI), Central Silk Board, Bengaluru, to assess reeling performance viz., average filament length (m), non-breakable filament length (m), filament denier, reelability (%) and renditta and raw silk quality parameters viz., standard size deviation , evenness variation-I, II,III (stripes), cleanness (%), average neatness (%), low neatness (%), maximum deviation, tenacity (g/d), elongation (%), cohesion (strokes) and finally the overall grade for assigned to the raw silk.
 The data on cocoon parameters were statistically analysed using completely randomized design with 15 replications (farmers) and four treatments (Sundarraj et al., 1972).
 Analysis of variance was performed using OPSTAT software (Sheoran et al., 1998).
 The mean values of the experiments were compared by using Duncan’s Multiple Range Test (DMRT) (Duncan, 1955).

 RESULTS AND DISCUSSION